 The mosque itself is a massive, religious Mamluk complex and includes a mosque, a madrassa, a bimarestan and a bath.
 It was built close to the Salah el-Ddin Citadel, the seat of the Sultanate at the time, in order to please the sultan when he looked down from his palace across the open space connecting the mosque to the Citadel.

-It is a remarkable complex for its unusual grandeur and innovative architectural style and decoration, which led the mediaeval historian Al-Maqrizi to say that although it was commissioned by a low-profile sultan, the Sultan Hassan Mosque complex housed several wonders of construction.
+It is a remarkable complex for its unusual grandeur and innovative architectural style and decoration, which led the medieval historian Al-Maqrizi to say that although it was commissioned by a low-profile sultan, the Sultan Hassan Mosque complex housed several wonders of construction.
 It was built according to the cruciform style featuring an open courtyard surrounded by four iwans (vaulted halls with arcades) representing the four schools of Sunni Imams: Al-Hanafi, Al-Shafei, Al-Hanbali and Al-Maliki.
 The quibla iwan, the largest of the four iwans, is decorated with two windows in recesses and an oculus above the marble mihrab covered with coloured marble panels decorated with floral motifs.

 The dekkat al-mouballegh (the bench of the repeater) situated at the front of the quibla iwan is made of marble and is raised on eight pillars and three piers.
 Two doors opening in the quibla wall lead to a mausoleum dome behind the mihrab.
 The dome measures 21 square metres, and its decoration is similar to that of the quibla iwan.